secblc/Blind-Croupier-Documentation/White Paper.md

 * **Bankroll investment.** Securing players' stakes is required for a casino.
 It's a direct investment, the more stakes there are, the higher its bankroll must be.
 At this point we must remind you that \projectname's platform is going to adjust maximum stakes depending on the casino's bankroll.

 *As each of these tasks needs large investments, we decided to focus on delivering quality solutions for other professionals, who, in turn, will use their resources to attract players and secure their stakes.
 Together we can bring new horizons to online gambling.*

-Basically, Blind Croupier uses a standard revenue model, which consists of fixed fees and variable charges.
-This model minimises the initial software investment for casino's.
-We believe that a casino should invest mainly in marketing and bankrolling.

-For Blind Croupier this model guarantees monthly revenue flow, motivating us to improve our products and to release new ones.
-We look forward to providing first-class support and helping our partner casinos — we are interested in their success like no one else!

-## Royalties
-The basic charge for the platform and games is 13% of Gross Gaming Revenue (GGR = Stakes - Wins).
-The royalty payout is performed automatically from the casino's bankroll to the Royalty Fund by the smart contract.
-The charge for the third party games may be increased.

-## Fees

-Usage fees are fixed regular payments for platform services, support and server maintenance.
-The average annual fee is approx. 10,000 $.
-The basic to advanced platform transition is free of charge.
-The fee, however, depends on the platform version being used.

-## Custom Services

-Our partners can use a template platform design or order a unique one.
-Besides, partners can order unique games, which will be developed exclusively for their project, thus giving them marketing advantages.

 # Turnkey Solution For Operators Casino